 - 2.1 Birchover Quarry is located approximately six miles from Matlock, immediately south of Stanton Moor.
-The proposed area of extraction is centred on SK 24436255, lying within the parish of Stanton. - 2.2 Stanton Moor is situated on an outcrop of sandstone.
+The proposed area of extraction is centred on SK 24436255, lying within the parish of Stanton. - 2.2 Stanton Moor is situated on a large natural outcrop of sandstone which rises above the Rivers Derwent, Wye and Lathkill.
 The solid geology of the site consists of sandstone that makes up part of the Millstone Grit Group (Aitkinhead, N. 2002).